 Once the twig is in place, cut a small strip from your green paper plate.
 This will be the pumpkin leaf so squeeze it in the hole beside your twig!

 Close your egg and let the glue dry before handing it off to your toddler.
 This will help the egg from popping open.
-The last thing you ant is for rice to go flying everywhere!
-Toddlers love shaking these pumpkins! *Something that might be fun to do is fill your eggs with several different types of materials so that they all sound different when shaking.
+The last thing you want is for rice to go flying everywhere!
+On this note, orange duct tape will work even better to keep your rice shaker shut and prevent it from opening and spilling rice.

 Music shakers, also known as percussion shakers or simply shakers, are handheld instruments that produce rhythmic sounds when shaken.
 Toddlers love making this pumpkin music craft and shaking them to make noise!
 Something that might be fun to do is fill your eggs with several different types of materials (like beans, pebbles, and pennies) so that they all sound different when shaking.
 These pumpkin music shakers would be great to play with after a fall snack like soft pumpkin chocolate chip cookies!

 This is such a fun and easy music shaker craft to do with your little one.
 I also love that the finished rice shakers seem to be a big hit to play with day after day.
 Do you think yow will try these simple homemade shakers?